 Modest Loft Conversion & Extension – Pre-Application Not Needed – Scarlet House

 Here’s the bottom line.
-If your project is complex, ambitious, or sits on a tricky site, pre-application advice can be worthwhile – but for most domestic proposals, it’s overkill.
+If your project is complex, ambitious, or sits on a tricky site, pre-application advice can be worthwhile – but for most domestic proposals, such as modest 3 meter house extensions or dormer loft conversions, it’s likely an overkill.
 The cost, delay, and uncertainty usually outweigh any advantage.
 You’re often better off submitting, seeing what comes back, and tweaking if needed.

 So unless you’re dealing with: